lumeland/lume.land/plugins/redirects.md

 ---
 title: Redirects
-description: To create redirections from one page to other
+description: To create redirections from one page to another
 mod: plugins/redirects.ts
 tags:
   - utils